DORA vs PCI DSS

 - **Third-Party OversightDue diligence, monitoring, ESAs supervision via JETs.

 - **Information SharingThreat intelligence collaboration.
-Proportionality principle applies; penalties up to 2% global turnover.
+Proportionality principle applies; penalties include up to 1% average daily worldwide turnover for CTPPs.

 Why Organizations Use It

-Mandatory compliance by January 2025 mitigates systemic risks (74% ransomware hit).
+Mandatory compliance since January 2025 mitigates systemic risks (74% ransomware hit).
 Boosts resilience post-CrowdStrike outage, fosters trust, drives €10-15B investments, harmonizes rules across states.

 Implementation Overview